debops/examples/vagrant-ansible-single-machine/README.rst

 machine.
 This project is the result of researching how to work with Debops and Vagrant and shows that this is not the way to go.

-If you want to use Debops and Vagrant, we suggest you have a lokk at the other examples.
+If you want to use Debops and Vagrant, we suggest you have a look at the other examples.